How To Become A Virtual Financial Advisor (Plus Traits And Tools To Help You Work Remotely)I’ve got a confession to make…

-I have NEVER met my financial advisor in person. 😱 I’ve also never met my accountants in person… or my insurance agents… or many of the people who work for me.
-They’re 100% virtual.
-We conduct our business over the phone, email, and Zoom calls.
-The financial services industry is quickly going virtual as well, with many advisors finding ways to serve more clients than ever before.
+I’ve also never met my accountants in person… or my insurance agents… or many of the people who work for me.
+They’re 100% virtual, and we conduct our business over the phone, email and Zoom calls.
+But it’s not just me — the financial services industry is quickly going virtual, with many advisors getting creative to serve more clients than ever before.
 Interested in something specific about virtual financial advisors?
+Jump ahead to: Interested in something specific about virtual financial advisors?
 Jump ahead to:

 Working virtually breaks that tether.
 Virtual financial advisors can build their businesses around their lives.
 In turn, they become happier, more productive, and better servants to their clients.
 ALSO READ: 5 Priceless Tips For Financial Advisors Who Want A “Lifestyle” Practice Plus, financial advisors are becoming more specialized.
 According to CEG Worldwide research, 70% of top financial advisors (defined as those earning $1 million or more annually) focus on a particular niche.
 In order to reach their niches, financial advisors need to be able to find and communicate with people in various locations.
 For example, if you’re a financial advisor who specializes in working with dentists, a virtual business can be your best friend.
 Because instead of being tied to your local area, you can market your services to a wider pool of prospective clients.
 Let’s say you’re a financial advisor in New York.
 The search term “financial advisor New York” gets a mere 590 searches per month.
 Yeah, that’s it.
 And according to U.S. News, there are 734 firms in New York with 21,602 advisors.
 Do the math on that one.